Attorney Profiles

 Mr. Shayne was recognized as a frequent, informative, and highly entertaining lecturer, and a prolific writer, who gave his time freely as a mentor to younger lawyers, and who promoted opportunities for women, minorities and plaintiffs' attorneys within the bar associations, politics, and the judiciary.

 He taught many courses for various lawyer groups, including the American Bar Association, Practicing Law Institute, American Management Association, and the Bar Association of Nassau County, and was an adjunct faculty member of the New York School for Social Research.
-He was chairman of the Board of Editors of the Trial Diplomacy Journal and is listed in Who's Who in the World and Who's Who in America.
-He authored many articles on personal injury, medical malpractice trial techniques, law office management and ethics and lectured in more than 30 states.
+He was chairman of the Board of Editors of the Trial Diplomacy Journal and is listed in Who’s Who in the World and Who’s Who in America.
+He authored many articles on personal injury, law office management and ethics and lectured in more than 30 states.

 So beloved was Neil T. Shayne that after his death, the Lawyers Lounge in the Nassau County Supreme Court was named after him.
 He is greatly missed, but will always be remembered.